cloudamqp/terraform-provider-cloudamqp/docs/resources/plugin_community.md

 # cloudamqp_plugin_community

 This resource allows you to install or uninstall community plugins.
 Once installed the plugin will be available in `cloudamqp_plugin`.

 Only available for dedicated subscription plans running ***RabbitMQ***.

-~> CloudAMQP Terraform provider [v1.11.0](https://github.com/cloudamqp/terraform-provider-cloudamqp/releases/tag/v1.11.0) there is support for multiple retries when requesting information about community plugins.
-This was introduced to avoid `ReadPluginCommunity error 400: Timeout talking to backend`.

-~> CloudAMQP Terraform provider [v1.19.2](https://github.com/cloudamqp/terraform-provider-cloudamqp/releases/tag/v1.19.2) support asynchronous request for plugin/community actions.
-Solve issues reported when enable multiple plugins.

 ## Example Usage